 Adaptive Management: Louisiana River Diversions and Barrier Islands

 Increase Atchafalaya Flow to Terrebonne: Planning, Engineering and Design

 Caminada Beach and Dune Increment Engineering, Design and Construction

-The number of awards from the Gulf Environmental Benefit Fund in the state of Mississippi now stands at 26, with a total current value of more than $161 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Mississippi now stands at 26, with a total current value of nearly $165 million.